sulami/1brc.rs/README.md

 I'm aware that there are tricks to scan the input lines faster using branchless code, but I haven't been able to derive that myself yet.
 I've tried both memchr and Stringzilla to make use of vectorization, but both were slower than my current approach.

+My attempts to use branchless integer parsing were actually slower than using branchs, as was manually unrolling the loop with the knowledge that there are either two or three digits to parse.

 I have tried replacing various of the hot increments by one with unchecked variants, but without having looked at the assembly I'm suspecting that the compiler already elides those checks because it can prove that they're in bounds.